 Rhabdoviruses are not usually transmitted vertically in vertebrates or plants, but transovarial transmission has been documented in insects.
 Sigmaviruses were recognised first as a congenital infection in fruit flies.
 Vector transmission may involve mosquitoes, sandflies, midges, aphids, leafhoppers or planthoppers.
 Some viruses are transmitted mechanically in sap or from the body fluids of infected hosts.
 Mechanical transmission of viruses infecting vertebrates may be by contact, aerosol, bite, or venereal.
 Fish rhabdoviruses can be transmitted by exposure to infected water.

-Eighteen genera have been established to date.
+Twenty genera have been established to date.
 Viruses assigned to a genus form a monophyletic clade in well supported Maximum Likelihood trees using full-length L sequences.
 Use of L for taxonomic purposes is justified by the presence of broadly conserved domains and the rarity of genetic recombination.
 Demarcation of genera is based upon considerations of significant differences in genome architecture, antigenicity and ecological properties (such as host range, pathobiology and transmission patterns).

 Rhabdoviridae: from rhabdos (Greek) meaning rod, referring to virion morphology.